 A fiscal year for a business is a one-year period that companies mark for financial reporting and budgeting.
 A company’s fiscal year could be used for accounting purposes to prepare financial statements.
 A company’s fiscal year does not usually correspond to the calendar year.
 Although, educational institutes usually correspond their fiscal year with the calendar year.

-The start and end of the year depending on the business.
-Financial audits, reporting, external audits, and tax filings are done within the company’s fiscal year.
-The specific nature and revenue cycle of the business determines the fiscal year.
-Different countries, companies, and organizations start and end their fiscal years differently depending on their external audit and accounting practices.
+The start and end dates of a fiscal year vary depending on the business.
+Within this period, essential activities such as financial audits, reporting, external audits, and tax filings are conducted.
+The specific nature of the business and its revenue cycle often determines the fiscal year.
+Different countries, companies, and organizations set their fiscal years based on their external audit requirements and accounting practices.
+By using an OKR Planner, businesses can align their financial goals with fiscal timelines, ensuring that key performance indicators (KPIs) and strategic objectives are tracked effectively throughout the fiscal year.

 Most businesses start thinking about the fiscal year when it is time to file their taxes.
 The internal revenue system (IRS) is based on the calendar year.
 Sole proprietorships, S corporations, and partnership firms need to get permission from IRS to adopt a fiscal year for filing tax.
 C corporations get to choose between the calendar year and fiscal year for filing their taxes.